dini-ag-kim/avram/specification.md

 ## Validation rules

-Avram schemas can be used to validate [records] based on **validation rules** specfied in this section (marked in bold and numbered from 1 to 21).
-Rule 1 to 18 refer to validation of individual records, fields, and subfields.
-Rule 19 to 21 ([counting](#counting)) refer to validation of sets of records.
+Avram schemas can be used to validate [records] based on **validation rules** specfied in this section (marked in bold and numbered from 1 to 23).
+Rule 1 to 19 refer to validation of individual records, fields, and subfields.
+Rule [20 to 22](#counting) refer to validation of sets of records.
 Rule 22 can refer to both.

 An Avram validator MAY choose to support only a limited set of validation rules, it SHOULD allow to enable and disable selected rules and it MAY disable selected rules by default.
 It is RECOMMENDED to disable counting rules (18 to 20) and external rules (21) by default.
 Support and selection of validation rules MUST be documented.